lancershield/docs/docs/vuln-db/critical/Arbitrary-Storage.md

 - **Exploitability**: A single crafted slot and value combo can hijack the contract.
 - **Reachability**: Often exposed via developer backdoors or debug features.
 - **Complexity**: Medium – attacker must understand the storage slot layout.
--**Detectability**: Highly detectable in audits with proper Slither rules or grep-based search.
+- **Detectability**: Highly detectable in audits with proper Slither rules or grep-based search.